Prioritizing Social Media Management for B2B

 Add Web Extensions

-It is a smart idea to download and add web extensions to your computer.
+It is wise to download and add web extensions to your computer.
 There are many extensions to help you better manage, edit, and produce quality information for your audience.
 Think about downloading extensions that will help with your social media management.
-These extensions could include help with grammar and sentence structures, time management that will track how many hours you are spending on a particular project, SEO and Hashtag suggestions.
-There are many easy-to-use, helpful extensions that will benefit your overall business efforts.
+These extensions could include help with grammar and sentence structures, time management to track how many hours you spend on a particular project, SEO, and Hashtag suggestions.
+Many easy-to-use, helpful extensions will benefit your overall business efforts.

 Step 4: Listen and Engage With Your Audience

-Take time to really listen to your audience.
+Take time to listen to your audience.
 What do they need?
 What struggles or problems might they have?
-How can your business alleviate their problems?
-Don’t just listen to your customers; make sure to also pay attention to your competitors.
+How can your business alleviate its problems?
+Don't just listen to your customers; also pay attention to your competitors.
 What do your competitors do differently than you?
 How can you stand out from your competition?
-Focus on keywords and hashtags that both your target audience and your competitors use.
+Focus on keywords and hashtags your target audience and competitors use.

 Continuously engage with your audience.
-You should always respond and communicate in a timely manner.
-Give helpful replies, so your audience knows you care about them.
-Find others who are looking for answers, then provide them with helpful tools or direct them to specific forums or blog posts.
-Recommend your audience to CTA’s and provide a workable link.
+You should always respond and communicate promptly.
+Give helpful replies so your audience knows you care about them.
+Find others looking for answers, then provide them with helpful tools or direct them to specific forums or blog posts.
+Recommend to your audience with CTAs and provide a workable link.

-Ask yourself where your audience's conversations are happening, then focus your efforts on those particular social media channels.
+Ask yourself where your audience's conversations are, and then focus on those social media channels.
 Not every industry or business has to use every single social media platform.
 What makes the most sense in your industry?
 Pay attention to your competitors.
 What social media platforms are they using?
-Find where your target audience is and begin to engage and answer their questions.
+Find your target audience and begin to engage and answer their questions.

 Listening and engaging will take up a lot of your time.
 However, it is an essential part of your social media marketing strategy.
 It is not productive if you are doing it in each network separately.
-Find a social media management tool where you can listen and engage in multiple streams at the same time.
-This will overall help your strategy be more effective and efficient.
+Find a social media management tool where you can listen and engage in multiple streams simultaneously.
+This will help your strategy be more effective and efficient.

 Step 5: Create a Social Media Editorial Calendar

-Creating a social media editorial calendar is the most important tool when it comes to prioritizing your social media management for B2B.
-A SM editorial calendar will help keep your social media organized across all social channels and on track.
+Creating a social media editorial calendar is essential for prioritizing your social media management for B2B.
+An SM editorial calendar will help keep your social media organized across all social channels and on track.
 An editorial calendar is an excellent place to brainstorm new ideas.

-• Social posts should follow the 30/70 rule.
-30% of your brand content and 70% curated content for your audience.
-Curated content could include blog posts, news articles, webinars, press release, etc
+• Social posts should follow the 30/70 rule—30% of your brand content and 70% of curated content for your audience.
+Curated content could include blog posts, news articles, webinars, press releases, etc.

 • Use a platform that will help post all your social channels at once.